birgitstrackenbrock/lwditamarketing/README.md

 ## Author information

-The lwditamarketing has been developped by Eva de Haas (Fonto XML), Birgit Strackenbrock (XStructuring) and others.
+The lwditamarketing has been developed by Eva de Haas (FontoXML), Birgit Strackenbrock (XStructuring) and others.

 ## Revision history